 But before you head to Pinterest for ideas, first things first: you might need to do a little dirty work before you get to the fun part.

 Get All Basic Repairs Out of the Way

 You’ll make your life a lot easier if you get the fundamentals out of the way first.
-Real estate editor Devon Thorsby advises holding off on any plans until you’ve addressed any issues with moisture – the most common problem with unfinished basements across the planet.
+Hold off on any plans until you’ve addressed any issues with moisture – the most common problem with unfinished basements across the planet.

 This means being on top of your plumbing and wiring.
-In a guide to identifying leaking pipes by HomeServe, it reminds homeowners to turn off their stop tap and also make sure that the central heating is off prior to any repairs.
+Turn off your stop tap and also make sure that the central heating is off prior to any repairs.
 If the leaks are near wiring or any electronics, it’d be safer to turn off the power, too.

 And if you’re not confident about handling it all yourself, contact a waterproofing specialist and/or an electrician so you’re sure that any maintenance issues won’t get in your way later on.

 Even if you’re going to have professionals and specialists onboard during your renovation project, it’s still a good idea to familiarize yourself with the local building codes.

 Visit your area’s website to see all the rules you’ll need to follow, the permits you’ll need to secure, and how all this will determine what you can and can’t do.
 Making sure to follow the rules will prevent any related hassles down the road.